 It’s time to give your house a fall check-up!
 I thought I would share a few tips (courtesy of our friends over at DCU) for you to add to your maintenance checklist.
 Not sure where to start?
 Have us perform a Maintenance Inspection to help you get an idea of what needs to be done and when to do it!
 Premier Home Inspection Services will walk through your house with you, giving it a check-up.
 Just like when you go to the doctor.
 We’ll help you prioritize what needs to be done and will be more than happy to put you in touch with qualified professionals to make sure the tasks are done correctly if you don’t want to tackle all the maintenance yourself.
-As Always, as your Brookline NH Home Inspector, Brookline residents receive a $50 discount on our services!
+As Always, as your Brookline NH Home Inspector.

 1. Plumbing: Remove garden hoses from outdoor faucets and turn off any shutoff valves on water supply lines that lead to exterior faucets.
 That way, you’ll guard against minor leaks that may let water enter the faucet.
 Faucet and/or shut-off valve leaking?
-Give our friends over at Paradigm Plumbing and Heating a call!
-(603)641-6400
+Check out our list of trusted local pro’s on our local resources page.

 2. Caulking: Grab a couple of tubes of color-matched exterior caulk and make a journey around your home’s exterior, sealing up cracks between trim and siding, around window and door frames, and where pipes and wires enter your house.
 Preventing moisture from getting inside your walls is one of the least expensive — and most important — of your fall maintenance jobs.
 You’ll also seal air leaks that waste energy.
 Pick a nice day when temps are above 50 degrees so caulk flows easily.